tochsner/phylogenetic-tree-posterior-datasets/README.md

 ## 🔗 Citation

 If you use any of the datasets in this repository, please cite the corresponding papers.
+Every dataset has a `citation.bib` file in its folder.
+You can run `make citations` to generate a file with all citations.

 ## 🌴 How to add a new dataset